justice-1297-dev/GPU_Image_Editor/README.md

    * Copy the image to the clipboard.
    * Rotate the image.
    * (Many more ideas to consider) -  Be creative!

+## Submission

+Please submit your assignment to the gradescope link provided before the due date.